Big beer brands struggle to tap into shifting consumer trends - Vanguard News Nigeria

 The preference for these brands is occasioned by the double digit inflation rate which has reduced the purchasing power of consumers.

-Before now, value beer sells for N200 per bottle, today it is N250, though all this depends on the bar you go to.
-For the moment, I will stick to the value brands until the economy improves, then I may likely switch back.”

-Another consumer, known simply as Sam Sam said: “Once in a while I drink the premium brand I like, but for now, I have gone down the ladder, drinking the low cost beers until my pocket improves.”
+Another consumer, known as Sam Sam said: “Once in a while I drink the premium brand I like, but for now I have gone down the ladder, drinking the low cost beers until my pocket improves.”

 To address this change in consumer preference, manufacturers of premium brands have embarked on series of innovative marketing activities to shore up their market share.